 Welcome to The Mental Health Association of South Central Kansas

 We exist to empower and assist youth, families and adults in South Central Kansas to achieve optimal mental health and wellness through education, advocacy, and service.
-With your help we can make a difference.
-Our website provides ways for you to learn about our agency and how to get involved.
-Thanks for visiting.
-Your support is appreciated.
+With your help, we can make a difference.
+MHA seeks to intervene, treat, and educate those throughout south central Kansas in the many forms that mental illness takes among our families and friends, while doing all that we can to remove the sigma too often associated with mental health.

 MHASCK is a proud affiliate of Mental Health America.